Ylianst/HTCommander/README.md

 - [Address book](https://github.com/Ylianst/HTCommander/blob/main/docs/AddressBook.md).
 Store your APRS contacts and Terminal profiles in the address book to quick access.
 - [Terminal support](https://github.com/Ylianst/HTCommander/blob/main/docs/Terminal.md).
 Use the terminal to communicate in packet modes with other stations, users or BBS'es.
 - [BBS support](https://github.com/Ylianst/HTCommander/blob/main/docs/BBS.md).
 Built-in support for a BBS.
 Right now, it's only a text adventure game.
 Challenge your friends to get a high score over packet radio.
 - [Packet Capture](https://github.com/Ylianst/HTCommander/blob/main/docs/Capture.md).
-Use this application to capture and analyse packets with the built-in packet capture feature.
+Use this application to capture and decode packets with the built-in packet capture feature.

 ### Installation